- The most prevalent causes of the Kernel Security Check Failure error message are outdated drivers and corrupt system files.

-- Press the Windows key + I to open the Settings app.
-Now navigate to the Update page by clicking on Windows Update in the left panel.
+- Press the Windows key + I to open the Settings app and click on Windows Update in the left pane.

-- Click on the Check for updates button or Install now, depending on which option you get displayed.
+- Click on the Check for updates button.

 - Press the Windows + S key to open the Search bar, then look for cmd, and right-click on the most relevant result to run it as an admin.